 Most breast lesions are present for several years before they can be palpated.
-Lumps that cannot vet be felt through BSE or CBE may be detected by mammography, which is a small-dose, soft tissue x-ray of the breast.
-Mammography has the potential to detect breast cancer at its earliest stage of development and is therefore recommended by the ACS and the ACOG as the sole screening modality for average-risk women beginning at 40 to 50 years of age [93; 94].
-The USPSTF recommendations indicate that the decision to begin screening mammography prior to 50 years of age should be an individual one [95].
-Although mammograms are not perfect (e.g., they may miss some cancers or indicate things that may not be cancer), their benefits generally outweigh their risks [91].
+Lumps that cannot yet be felt through BSE or CBE may be detected by mammography, which is a small-dose, soft tissue x-ray of the breast.
+Mammography has the potential to detect breast cancer at its earliest stage of development and is therefore recommended by the ACS and the ACOG as the sole screening modality for average-risk women beginning at 40 to 50 years of age [91; 92].
+The USPSTF 2024 recommendations indicate that all women should be screened for breast cancer every other year, starting at 40 years of age and continuing through 74 years of age [93].
+Although mammograms are not perfect (e.g., they may miss some cancers or indicate things that may not be cancer), their benefits generally outweigh their risks [89].

 There is little debate that women with special risk factors should begin routine mammograms and breast examinations by a nurse practitioner or physician at about 35 years of age.
-Mammograms are not as reliable in young women due to the density of the breast tissue; however, the detection of tumors in younger women with denser breast tissue has increased with digital mammography [93].
+Mammograms are not as reliable in young women due to the density of the breast tissue; however, the detection of tumors in younger women with denser breast tissue has increased with digital mammography [91].
 Ultrasound of the breast is useful to differentiate a solid or fluid structure (cyst) in the breast.

-The ACOG and the ACS have made the following recommendations for mammography screening [93; 94]:
+The ACOG and the ACS have made the following recommendations for mammography screening [91; 92]:

 - Annually or biennially for women 40 years of age and older.
 (Interval to be determined by clinician-patient shared decision making.) - If at higher-than-average risk, consider earlier initiation, shorter screening intervals, or the addition of other modalities, such as ultrasound or magnetic resonance imaging (MRI).
 (The ACS finds no evidence to justify these screening methods, except for instances of BRCA mutation, when annual MRI screening is recommended as an adjunct to mammography.
-In its 2015 updated guidelines, the ACS indicated it will review this evidence). - Women should be counseled about the possibility of false negatives and false positives.
+In its 2015 updated guidelines, the ACS indicated it will review this evidence).

+• Women should be counseled about the possibility of false negatives and false positives.

-The ACS further recommends that screening decisions be based on a composite of the woman's health status, life expectancy, and the risks and benefits of mammography [93; 98].
+The ACS further recommends that screening decisions be based on a composite of the woman's health status, life expectancy, and the risks and benefits of mammography [91; 96].
 Healthcare professionals should periodically perform individualized assessment of risk for breast cancer to help guide women in their decisions about all screening methods.

-In 2009 and 2016, the USPSTF revised its recommendations regarding breast cancer screening.
+In 2009, 2016, and 2024, the USPSTF revised its recommendations regarding breast cancer screening.
 Previously, the USPSTF recommendations had mirrored those published by the ACS and the ACOG.
-However, the USPSTF now recommends that biennial screening mammography be initiated at 50 years of age and continue to 74 years of age [95; 97].
-They also recommend against routine mammograms for patients 40 to 49 years of age, taking into account individual patient context.
-Furthermore, the USP-STF indicates that the evidence is insufficient to assess the benefits and harms of regular BSE, clinical breast exams, and mammography after the age of 74 years [95; 97].
-Reactions to these changes from other organizations, including the ACS and the ACOG, have generally been negative [99].
+However, as stated, the USPSTF now recommends that biennial screening mammography be initiated at 40 years of age and continue to 74 years of age [93; 95].
+Furthermore, the USPSTF indicates that the evidence is insufficient to assess the benefits and harms of screening women with dense breasts and women 75 years of age and older [93].
+Reactions to these changes from other organizations, including the ACS and the ACOG, have generally been negative [97].